-Known traditional as Knitbone, Comfrey has been used for centuries to promote rapid healing of wounds, burns. broken bones and rashes.
+Known traditionally as Knitbone, Comfrey has been used for centuries to promote rapid healing of wounds, burns. broken bones and rashes.
 It is also said to be useful topically in the treatment of inflammatory diseases such as gout, rheumatism and arthritis due to its anti-inflammatory, soothing and healing properties.
-Said to be great for the treatment of rough and dry skin, it would be a great herb to add to a foot scrub.
+Said to be a great botanical for the treatment of rough and dry skin, it is a great herb to add to a foot scrub.
 Please note, although traditionally Comfrey was taken internally for some conditions, the current advice is to only use externally, on unbroken skin due to some suggestions of it being toxic.

 Green tea is said to promote the thickening of the epidermis (in a good way), promote healing of the skin, and prevent uneven pigmentation in the skin which leads to age spots.

 Hibiscus is considered a fabulous herb for mature skin, having emollient and mucilage properties which soften and hydrate the skin.
 The flowers also contain a firming agent which is said to smooth out wrinkles, and lift and firm.
 The flowers also look divine, and are the most wonderful colour – hibiscus bath soak anyone?